Thousands of Jobs for the 2020 Census Are Now Open. Here’s How to Apply

 To be eligible for the jobs, which include census takers, office staff and recruiting assistants, you must meet the following qualifications:

-- Be a U.S. citizen who’s at least 18 years old.
+- Be a U.S. citizen and at least 18 years old.

 - Have a valid Social Security number and email address.